Shanina Shaik: Early life and family

-Shaik's mother, Kim, whose parents emigrated from Lithuania to Australia after World War II and met in Australia, is of Lithuanian descent.
-Shaik's father Hanif, who was born in Singapore, is of Pakistani descent.
+Shaik was born in Melbourne to an Australian mother, Kim, of Lithuanian descent; her maternal grandparents immigrated to Australia from Lithuania after World War II.
+Her father, Hanif, was born in Singapore and is of Pakistani and Saudi descent.

 She started modelling when she was eight years old for Myer and appearing in a TV commercial for Hyundai, but stopped when she started high school and got accepted into an accelerated program, graduating a year before her classmates.

 At the age of fifteen, encouraged by others, she entered the Girlfriend Model Competition.
-While agents were interested in her, she was too young to move to Sydney, so she went on to participate on the Australian reality show Make Me A Supermodel, finishing as the runner-up.
+While agents were interested in her, she was too young to move to Sydney, so she went on to participate on the Australian modeling reality show Make Me A Supermodel, finishing as the runner-up.

 Shaik was raised Muslim.
 Speaking about her upbringing in 2016, Shaik reflected: “I was born and raised Muslim and I lived a very normal lifestyle.
 My father is very open to my job and understanding and he is grateful for the woman I have become.
 I'm a very sophisticated and respectful woman.
 I had a great upbringing and a great lifestyle with my sibling.”
-In April 2022, Shaik stated that she "didn’t grow up in a religious family" and she is "more of a spiritual person I’d say, and very focused on my mental health.
+In April 2022, Shaik stated that she "didn't grow up in a religious family" and she is "more of a spiritual person I'd say, and very focused on my mental health.
 That is something I have given more time to as I get older".